projectcontour/contour/design/tracing-design.md

 The tracing ecosystem is complex right now.
 However, a few observations can be made:
 - [OpenTelemetry][2] is a CNCF project which is working to become a standard in the space.
 It was formed as a merger of the OpenTracing and OpenCensus projects.
 It supports ingesting trace data in a variety of formats, transforming it, and exporting it to a variety of backends.
-- Added support for exporting tracing data to opentelemetry since envoy v1.23
+- Envoy has had support for exporting tracing data to OpenTelemetry since v1.23.

 ## Goals
 - **Support a single global trace configuration** that applies to all requests.
-- **Support Opentelemetry formats**, Because Opentelemetry is an observability standard.
+- **Support OpenTelemetry formats**, Because OpenTelemetry is an observability standard.
 Data can be ingested, transformed, and sent to an observability backend.
 - **Support custom tags to send additional span data**, including getting data from environment variables, request headers, etc.

 ## Non Goals